Abstract flowers Oil and acrylic

 L/R Tina Jones (Matron) a member of the Staff Festival organising group, James Brent, Chairman, and Gill Burbidge.
 Click to enlarge the image.

-Inherited fabrics, threads, fibres and other beloved materials can (often) be incorporated into an heirloom wrap (or picture).
+Inherited fabrics, threads, fibres and other materials can (often) be incorporated into an heirloom wrap (or picture).

 Merino fibres secure the fragile fabrics through gentle hand-rolled wet-felting.